- 1.99% MER rate for bisf houses

 - Manufacture of bearings, gears, gearing, and driving elements Carnforth

-- Repair of watches, clocks and jewellery Stroud
+- Repair of watches, clocks and jewelry Stroud

 - Manufacture of irradiation, electromedical and electrotherapeutic equipment Hitchin